SixArm/business-lingo-guide/README.md

 * Out of scope
 * Over the horizon
 * Put a pin in it
+* Putting the cart before the horse
 * Quick wins
 * Red tape
+* Shoulder to shoulder
 * Skin in the game
 * Stretch goal
 * Swoop and poop